MarouaneAmam/wine-reviews/README.md

 🍷 Wine Reviews

 A Server-Side Rendering (SSR) web application built with Node.js, Express, and SQLite.
-This project allows users to browse wines, filter by domain, and leave reviews (ratings + comments).
+The platform allows users to browse wines, filter them by domain, and leave reviews (ratings and comments).

+This project was developed as an academic full-stack web application, focusing on backend logic, database management, and server-rendered views.

-🎯 Project Description
+📌 Project Overview

-Wine Reviews is an educational web application created to demonstrate a complete full-stack web architecture:
+Wine Reviews is a complete CRUD-based web application with authentication and role management.

+It demonstrates:

-Backend with Node.js and Express
+Backend development with Express

-Server-side rendered frontend using Nunjucks
+Server-side rendering with Nunjucks

-Local relational database with SQLite
+Persistent storage using SQLite

-Authentication and role management (User / Admin)
+User authentication and authorization (User / Admin)

-The application does not use a frontend framework.
-All pages are rendered on the server.
+No frontend framework is used — all pages are rendered on the server.

 ✨ Features
 👤 User Features

-Search wines by name or domain
+Search wines by name, domain, or grape

 Filter wines by domain